Kyriosity/read-write/README+/software/README+/QA/README.md

 # Software - Quality Assurance

-When there's no more room in RAM,\
+When there's no more room in code,\
-the bugs will walk the office.
+the bugs will walk the Earth.

 Software is error-prone by its nature.
+AS IT...
+AS IS

 ## Test by nature